sikehish/NotesNode/README.md

 ## Features

--**Upload Notes and Assignments**: Students can easily upload notes and assignments to share with their peers or submit to faculty members.
+**Upload Notes and Assignments**: Students can easily upload notes and assignments to share with their peers or submit to faculty members.

--**Publish Notifications**: Faculty members can publish important notifications, announcements, and deadlines for students to stay informed.
+**Publish Notifications**: Faculty members can publish important notifications, announcements, and deadlines for students to stay informed.

--**Manage Projects**: Organize and manage university projects efficiently, assign tasks, and monitor progress.
+**Manage Projects**: Organize and manage university projects efficiently, assign tasks, and monitor progress.

--**Collaboration**: Foster collaboration between students and faculty members by providing a platform for discussions and feedback.
+**Collaboration**: Foster collaboration between students and faculty members by providing a platform for discussions and feedback.

--**User Authentication**: Secure login system to ensure that only authorized users have access to sensitive information.
+**User Authentication**: Secure login system to ensure that only authorized users have access to sensitive information.

 ## Installation